SpeciesConservationLandscapes/task_flii_osm/README.md

 To run the task:

 ```
-python src/task.py --upload_merged_only
+python src/task.py
 ```

 If running for a specific year (not the current year), set the  `--year` flag:
 ```
-python src/task.py --year 2024 --upload_merged_only
+python src/task.py --year 2024
 ```

-If you want to upload all tag-level rasters (e.g. highway_primary.tif, power_plant.tif, etc) to Cloud Storage and as an GEE asset, remove the    `--upload_merged_only` flag (more cloud/GEE storage space needed).
+If you want to upload only the final infrastructure layer to Cloud Storage and as an GEE asset, add the    `--upload_merged_only` flag.
 ```
-python src/task.py --year 2024
+python src/task.py --year 2024 --upload_merged_only
 ```

 If you want to change the raster resolution, change `--resolution` flag.
 E.g. 100 m (near the Equator).
 Always in EPSG:4326: